geohotstan/tinycorp-meetings/last-week-in-tinycorp/2024-12-02/meeting-transcript.md

 We can check if it doesn't, but yeah, it should be fine.

 **Chenyu** [00:06:12]
-I think it's a good idea now we have someone looking at WEBGPU.
+I think it's a good idea now we have someone looking at WebGPU.
 It's good to track certain performance on it, especially if we want to.

 **Wpmed** [00:06:20]
 Yeah, I'm also interested in WebGPU performance, like how it relates to Metal, how much overhead it adds, for example, to Metal.
 I see that the wgpu Python package we're using currently, so it's a wraparound of wgpu native, it's a Rust library.
-I see that it's slower than Chrome's WEBGPU implementation, so I'm also really interested in in building a sort of auto-gen style bindings for Dawn and using that instead of wgpu.
+I see that it's slower than Chrome's WebGPU implementation, so I'm also really interested in in building a sort of auto-gen style bindings for Dawn and using that instead of wgpu.
 But first, I have to look into exactly how much faster Dawn is.
 Or actually, first, let's just learn about wgpu that we currently have and then see how much Dawn is faster.